NetBrainAPI/NetBrain-Data-Retrieve-API-R12.1/Microsoft Azure/Azure ExpressRoute Gateway/Azure Monitor Metrics Data/azure_ergw_count_of_rt_adv_to_peer.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is used to retrieve Azure ExpressRoute Gateway <b>ExpressRouteGatewayCountOfRoutesAdvertisedToPeer metric</b> data from Azure API Server (https://management.azure.com/).
+The API is used to retrieve Azure ExpressRoute Gateway <b>ExpressRouteGatewayCountOfRoutesAdvertisedToPeer</b> metric data from Azure API Server (https://management.azure.com/).
 The metric is about count of routes advertised to peer by ExpressRoute Gateway.

 It leverages the Azure Monitor solution to fetch metrics of Azure resources via the Azure RESTful API.